memkind/memkind/examples/README.md

 ### pmem_malloc_unlimited.c

-A similar example this time with the use of unlimited kind size.
+A similar example to pmem_malloc but with the use of unlimited kind size.

 ### pmem_usable_size.c